 Cast iron is made with a porcelain enamel finish to prevent unnecessary rusting.
 It is a very tough material that keeps scratches and other wear and tear from being an issue.
 This is powerful enough for a variety of needs but it can also be expensive due to its weight.

 Also, you would require some supports underneath the sink bowl for it to be kept up without being at risk of falling off from that added pressure and weight.

 Composite materials are often used in sinks with a granite or quartz material involved.
 Those stone materials are crushed and mixed together with an adhesive to create a consistent body.
 This can hold up well to hot conditions.

 Fireclay uses a ceramic clay material that is molded into a powerful shape.
 It then dries at a high temperature as a means of making it stronger.
 It is a great option but it can chip if too much pressure or force is added onto it at a given time.

-While wood materials are typically not used in kitchen sinks (as wood is porous and easy to damage), bamboo wood has become a prominent choice in recent time.
-Bamboo wood is capable of handling water quite well without being at risk of warping or being damaged in some way.
+While wood materials are typically not used in kitchen sinks (as wood is porous and easy to damage), bamboo wood has become a prominent choice in recent times.
+Bamboo wood is capable of handling water quite well without being at risk of warping and snapping.

 Kitchen sinks are made with a variety of configurations in mind.
 Here are a few of the more popular choices that you can come across when getting such a sink ready in your home: